Who we are

 Who do we share your data with?

-We only share your data with a third party in the case of a joint project (event or other research) with an external organisation.
+We only share your data with MailChimp (our newsletter providers) or a third party in the case of a joint project (event or other research) with an external organisation.
 We won’t share your email address, just your name and organisation, and only if it is necessary to do so.
 In the event, we will make sure to seek your permission beforehand and keep you informed of who we are sharing your data with, and why.

 How do we protect personal information?